 It’s good to know what hard money is, how to use it, and where to find it so you never miss a deal for lack of funds.

-If you live in North Carolina, I represent a lender out of Dallas – Longhorn Investments – and I’d be happy to work with you and walk you through the process to fund your rehab deals in our state.
-We fund up to 70 percent of your after repaired value.
-If you plan to sell at a profit, you don’t want more than 70 percent in the deal when you’re finished, meaning we can loan everything you need for both the purchase and the renovation.
+If you live in North Carolina, I represent Residential Capital Partners and I’d be happy to work with you and walk you through the process to fund your rehab deals.
+We fund up to 65 percent of your after repaired value.
+If you plan to sell at a profit, you don’t want more than 65 percent in the deal when you’re finished, meaning we can loan everything you need for both the purchase and the renovation.

 Need funds?
 Let me know.
 What’s been your experience with hard money?